-Separated out by pillar, an overview of each strategy has been included, and includes the advantages and disadvantages of each.
+Separated out by pillar, an overview of each strategy has been included, and includes the advantages and disadvantages of each, an assessment as to whether the strategy can be effective in the short term (<12 months) to immediately address displacement.

-For quick reference, those strategies highlighted in bold are strategies already implemented by the City.
+For quick reference, those strategies highlighted in green are strategies already implemented by the City.